peachcrumb/peachcrumb.github.io/essays/smart-questions.md

 Are there any advantages to using zsh vs bash shell in Terminal app?
 Also, can you use zsh from the terminal?
 My understanding of zsh is skewed.
 ```

 And if there isn’t time to check the link to the question itself, note that it was a duplicate or already existing question within the forum site (lending to its stupidity factor… may I say stfw).
+This question is bare-bones at best, given that it is missing:
+1) Evidence of attempting to answer their own questions
+2) Specifications of what they need exactly
+3) Background information on what they already know – in this case they only provide "My understanding of zsh is skewed"...
+Great!
+Give us nothing to work with, why don't you!?!

+It also contains a yes/no type of question within the post, which can be considered unnecessary.
+Thankfully, a couple of people were gracious and answered the silly question with the following:

 ```
-A: datetime and the datetime.timedelta classes are your friend.

-1. find today
-2. use that to find the first day of this month.
-3. use timedelta to backup a single day, to the last day of the previous month.
-4. print the YYYYMM string you're looking for.

-Like this:

- >>> import datetime
- >>> today = datetime.date.today()
- >>> first = datetime.date(day=1, month=today.month, year=today.year)
- >>> lastMonth = first - datetime.timedelta(days=1)
- >>> print lastMonth.strftime("%Y%m")
- 201202
- >>>
+Q: Are there any advantages to using zsh vs bash?
+A: Both have their own unique set of features.
+It's upto you to choose a shell.
+Bash is the default login shell set for users in macOS whereas zsh is also available.

+Q: can you use zsh from the terminal?
+A: Yes.
+Simply type zsh in Terminal to start Zsh shell.
+You can also set zsh as your default shell by going to System Preferences app → Users & Groups right click on your account name and choose Advanced Options....

+Choice of shell is a subjective matter.
+However, if you are a command line newbie, it's recommended to stick with Bash shell.
 ```

-The asker received six possible answers, and he or she was successful in inciting discussion from multiple users.
-The answers themselves were clear and were devoid of the rumored sarcasm and hostility of “hackers.”
-Since I myself have referenced this page and found it useful, I can confidently say that it is a good question.
+The answers were detailed and civil, and the one referenced above even included an image for reference.
+Next time, this poster should utilize Google first before creating a duplicate question, and figure out if they need to largely narrow what they are looking for before or as they draft their post.

 ## How to avoid asking a stupid question